Can you use Red Diesel (Gas Oil) in Agricultural Vehicles when Gritting Public Roads?

 Farmers were formerly prevented from using tractors and additional agricultural vehicles – which are typically fuelled with red diesel – to react swiftly to adverse conditions.

 We always advise purchasing your winter fuel as early as possible.
-Give our team of friendly experts a call to discuss how we can help you.
-Call today on 0845 313 0845.
-Alternatively, you can request a call quote by filling out the online quote form on this page.
+Give our team friendly and knowledgeable team a call today on 0330 123 1444 to discuss how we can help you.
+You can also request a quote and purchase red diesel using the same number.